Dialogues refer to a range of learning conversations that go beyond knowledge transfer to include knowledge articulation and translation.

 Timperley, H. (2015).
 Professional Conversations and Improvement-Focused Feedback: A Review of the

-Research Literature and the Impact on Practice and Student Outcomes
+Research Literature and the Impact on Practice and Student Outcomes.
+Melbourne: The Australian

 Institute of Teaching and School Leadership, AITSL.